Engaging in Writing

 This is an ideal opportunity to learn how to introduce your students to your discipline-specific writing practices and increase their critical and reflective thinking.

-This workshop series is intended as a precursor to an upcoming CTLT & Office of Writing and Learning Initiatives (OWLI) offering entitled “Course Redesign with Writing in Mind,” which aligns with campus efforts to expand Graduation Writing Requirement (GWR) courses across the curriculum.
+This workshop is intended as a precursor to upcoming CTLT and Office of Writing and Learning Initiatives (OWLI) collaborative offerings which align with campus efforts to expand Graduation Writing Requirement (GWR) courses across the curriculum.

 Faculty Writers' Accountability Group